GDAMining/gda-extraction/README.md

 # GDA Extraction
 This repository contains the source code to train and test Biomedical Relation Extraction (BioRE) models on GDAb and GDAt datasets.
 GDAb and GDAt are large-scale, distantly supervised, and manually enhanced datasets for Gene-Disease Association (GDA) extraction.
-In addition, the repository contains scripts to compute datasets statistics and to convert other BioRE datasets in the required format.
-GDAb and GDAt datasets are available at: http://doi.org/10.5281/zenodo.5113853.
+In addition, the repository contains scripts to compute dataset statistics and to convert other BioRE datasets in the required format. <br /> GDAb and GDAt datasets are available at: http://doi.org/10.5281/zenodo.5113853.

 ### Usage